pingcap/tidb-vector-python/README.md

 # tidb-vector-python

-Use TiDB Vector Search using Python.
+Use TiDB Vector Search with Python.

 ## Installation